yownas/vzsh/README.md

         -k <suffix>
                 Select key to use.
         -p
-                Show hostname as prefix when using -m athosts -u
+                Show hostname as prefix when using -o athosts -u
                 Do not update container states.
         -q